-Instead of answering emails through out the day I only respond twice a day, for a matter of fact I go all far as batching all communications (social media, email, phone) into one block of time.
+Instead of answering emails throughout the day I only respond twice a day, for a matter of fact I go as far as batching all communications (social media, email, phone) into one block of time.

 This works great for errands and more household tasks as well.